rustadadam/PF-GAP/notes.md

 9. Added Static-feature weighting to RF-Rocket
     a.
 Applied weights to static features.
 It doesn't seem to make much of a difference.

+# Week of May something

+## Tasks
+1. Implement time series directly to forest
+2. TODO: Fix the mds of the stock - data
+    a.
+Test just the estimator accuracy
+3. CHECK OOB scores for scoring: RandomForest Clasifier, ExtraTrees classifier, etc  (oob_score=True, # TODO: CHECK TO MAKE SURE THIS DOENST ERROR)
+4. Make sure that the model is predicting accurately.